-For individuals arrested for Credit Card Abuse, the penalty is a state jail felony punishable by up to two years in the state prison with fines, except that the offense is a felony of the third degree if it is shown on the trial of the offense that the offense was committed against an elderly individual as defined by Section 22.04.
+Credit Card or Debit Card Abuse is when a credit or debit card is used without the true owners consent in an attempt to defraud or steal.
+For individuals arrested for Credit Card Abuse, the penalty is a state jail felony punishable by up to two years in the state jail with fines, except that the offense is a felony of the third degree if it is shown on the trial of the offense that the offense was committed against an elderly individual as defined by Section 22.04.

-The Keates Law Firm has over 14+ Years Experience handling criminal defense cases.
+Hiring the right attorney from the beginning is important.
+Poor legal decisions will have a negative effect upon the case as it progresses.
+The Keates Law Firm has over 16+ Years Experience handling Credit or Debit Card Abuse cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.

 Sec.
 31.03.
 Credit Card Abuse.
 A person commits an offense if, with intent to obtain a benefit fraudulently, uses a credit or debit card of another to do so, or uses an expired or otherwise unauthorized card to defraud or steal.

 |Level of Offense||Punishment||Fines|

 |State jail felony||180 days to 2 years in a state jail and/or no more than $10,000 fines|

 Call for a Free Consultation